paulkarpenko/us-code-ui/uscode/title-31-money-and-finance/chapter-075-requirements-for-single-audits.md

 For termination of Trust Territory of the Pacific Islands, see note set out preceding [section 1681 of Title 48](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title48-section1681&num=0&edition=prelim), Territories and Insular Possessions.

 #### Transitional Application
 Pub.
 L. 104–156, § 3, July 5, 1996, 110 Stat.
-1404, provided that: “Subject to [section 7507 of title 31](./chapter-075-requirements-for-single-audits.md#section-7507), United States Code (as amended by section 2 of this Act) the provisions of chapter 75 of such title (before amendment by section 2 of this Act) shall continue to apply to any State or local government with respect to any of its fiscal years beginning before July 1, 1996.”
+1404, provided that: “Subject to [former] [section 7507 of title 31](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title31-section7507&num=0&edition=prelim), United States Code (as amended by section 2 of this Act) [now [31 U.S.C.
+7506](./chapter-075-requirements-for-single-audits.md#section-7506)] the provisions of chapter 75 of such title (before amendment by section 2 of this Act) shall continue to apply to any State or local government with respect to any of its fiscal years beginning before July 1, 1996.”

 #### Congressional Statement of Purpose
 Pub.
 L. 104–156, § 1(b), July 5, 1996, 110 Stat.
 1396, provided that: “The purposes of this Act [see Short Title of 1996 Amendment note above] are to— “(1) promote sound financial management, including effective internal controls, with respect to Federal awards administered by non-Federal entities; “(2) establish uniform requirements for audits of Federal awards administered by non-Federal entities; “(3) promote the efficient and effective use of audit resources; “(4) reduce burdens on State and local governments, Indian tribes, and nonprofit organizations; and “(5) ensure that Federal departments and agencies, to the maximum extent practicable, rely upon and use audit work done pursuant to chapter 75 of title 31, United States Code (as amended by this Act).”